FreddieCodes/Bank_Test/README.md

 13/01/2012 || 2000.00 || || 3000.00
 10/01/2012 || 1000.00 || || 1000.00
 ```
+To run an example navigate to directory and run ruby test.rb in your terminal:

 * To create an account for your client `client_name = Bank.new`
 * To make a deposit `client_name.change_balance(amount, date)`